infinum/qa-handbook/Testing/Testing - Web.md

 - <a href=#selecting-test-devices>Selecting test devices</a>
 - <a href=#testing-cookies>Testing cookies</a>
 - <a href=#testing-web-apps-on-several-devices-simultaneously>Testing web apps on several devices simultaneously</a>
+- <a href=#testing-web-app-UI-behaviour-with-content-amount-variations>Testing web app UI behaviour with content amount variations</a>

 ### Chrome hard refresh or deleting cache refresh